• Home

 Step 2: Prepare the string beans

 Wash the beans under cold running water.
-Trim off the ends and cut the beans to 4-inches to fit the jars and leave 1/2-inch head space.
+Trim off the ends, pull off the strings, and cut the beans to 4-inches to fit the jars.

 Step 3: Make the pickling brine

-In a large pot, combine the salt, vinegar, and water.
-Bring to a boil, and then reduce the heat and simmer for 10 minutes.
+In a medium pot, combine the salt, vinegar, and water.
+Bring to a boil, and then reduce the heat and simmer (180˚F) for 10 minutes.
 Keep the brine warm.

 Step 4: Pack your jars

 Let the canner cool, remove the jars, and let them cool completely.
-Allow 2-4 weeks for the dilly beans to develop their flavor.
-Use within a year.
-Date, label, and store in a cool location.
+Test the seals, label and date the jars, and store in a cool, dark location for 12 to 18 months.
+Allow 2 to 4 weeks before tasting for the dilly beans to develop their flavor.
+Use within 12 to 18 months.

 Old-Fashioned Pickled Dilly Beans

-Old-fashioned Dilly Beans are zesty pickled string beans simply flavored with dill, garlic, and spicy pepper flakes.
+Dilly Beans are zesty pickled string beans flavored with dill, garlic, and spicy pepper flakes.
+Learn how to preserve green bean pickles with this easy canning recipe.

 Ingredients